ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 **[R26]**	The CCSM utilized in a BPI or the CCSM Abstraction Layer interacting with said CCSM MUST support Single-Sign-On (SSO).

-Please refer to appendix [A.2 Non-Normative References](#a2-non-normative-references) for documentation.
+See [SSO] in appendix [A.2 Non-Normative References](#a2-non-normative-references) for the recommendations of the National Institute of Standards and Technology (NIST Guide to Secure Web Services).

 **[R27]**	The CCSM utilized in a BPI or the CCSM Abstraction Layer interacting with said CCSM MUST support Multi-Factor authentication.

-**[R28]**	The CCSM utilized in a BPI or the CCSM Abstraction Layer interacting with said CCSM MUST support Hardware Security Modules (HSMs).
+**[R28]**	The CCSM utilized in a BPI or the CCSM Abstraction Layer interacting with said CCSM MUST support Hardware Security Modules [HSM](https://csrc.nist.gov/glossary/term/hardware_security_module_hsm).

-See [A.2 Non-Normative References](#a2-non-normative-references) for reference paper.
+For further information, refer to [HSM] in appendix [A.2 Non-Normative References](#a2-non-normative-references).

 # 11 Conformance